patelmeet1009/soldpress/readme.txt

 SoldPress is designed to connect directly to CREA's API without the need to integrate with Third Party Vendors.
 The Plugin is **free** to use and comes with a basic templating engine.

-It is highly *recommend* that you use a Cache plugin to minimize API calls.
+It is highly *recommended* that you use a persistent cache plugin to minimize API calls.

-= How to Use =
+== Configuration Examples ==

 SoldPress uses Shortcode syntax to intergrate listing content on your WordPress site.